wp-plugins/cpt-onomies/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Cleaned up/fixed a bug with $cpt_onomy->wp_set_object_terms().
+* Fixed a bug when assigning terms to CPTs with long names.
+* Fixed a bug when excluding terms from being assigned to new posts via checklist.
+* Fixed bug that sometimes caused fatal error during activation.
+* Added the exclude terms filter to the bulk and quick edit.

 = 1.2 =
 * Minor bug fixes.
 * Custom archive pages can be created pretty easily.
 See documentation for more information.